In Defense of Friendship

 Your Mental Health Insurance Policy

-I have two personal anecdotes to share that illustrate this idea.
 Alessandro’s mother lives in a small village in the South of Italy.
 She is seventy-one years old and long divorced.
-Alessandro is her only child and he lives outside of the country.
-His mother has three good friends who live in other parts of Italy and who find themselves, for different reasons, also without partners at this stage of their lives.
+Alessandro is her only child, and he lives outside of the country.
+His mother has three good friends who live in other parts of Italy and find themselves, for different reasons, without partners at this stage of their lives.
 These women are so present in each other’s lives in ways that would warm the coldest of hearts.
-Her phone is always ringing, they share photos of their grand children and are currently on Holiday in Greece!
+Her phone is always ringing; they share photos of their grandchildren and are currently on holiday in Greece!
 Upon his mother’s return to Italy, after eighteen months in Zurich helping us with our newborn twins, they arrived a week later to take her to the Amalfi Coast as they knew she would need some cheering up.
-As I said earlier, we alone are simply not enough.
+As I said earlier, we alone are not enough.